 1970s Ochre Ceramics Table Lamp

 Materials: Chromed metal bottom (iron).
 Orange-brown, ochre ceramics base.
 Chrome ring around the Bakelite E27 socket.
-Round polyester lampshade with chrome rings.
+Tubular polyester lampshade with chrome rings.

 Total Height: 81 cm / 31.88”